mhogomchungu/media-downloader/README.md

 #### Bundle for MacOS

 Bundle for MacOS is  [here](https://github.com/mhogomchungu/media-downloader/releases/download/5.2.0/MediaDownloader-5.2.0.dmg).
 This bundle is not notarized and your system may report it as "corrupted".
 Search the internet on how to install bundles that are not notarized if you want to use this app on MacOS.
+This bundle works on macOS 14.0 or later.

 #### Installer for Microsoft Windows